 NRC regulations at 10 CFR § 51.20(b) list the circumstances where an EIS or SEIS is required.
 There is no regulatory pathway to "reverse" a possession-only license back to an operating license.
-That explains why the essence of Holtec's exemption request at the Palisades is to pole vault backwards over the shutdown and decommissioning steps in 10 CFR § 50.82(a)(2) that were discharged in May and June 2022.
-The NRC regulations do not contemplate such an unprecedented maneuver.
+The essence of Holtec's exemption request at the Palisades is to vault backwards over the shutdown and decommissioning steps in 10 CFR § 50.82(a)(2) that were discharged and completed in May and June 2022.
+NRC regulations do not contemplate such an unprecedented maneuver.
 Holtec's only recourse is to submit an application for a new operating license pursuant to 10 CFR Part 50 and for the NEPA document to be an EIS, not an EA.

 The Palisades restart, if allowed, would be an unprecedented reversal of the mothballing of a nuclear plant to renewed operation.
 It is a "major federal action" under the National Environmental Policy Act.
 See Scientists' Institute for Public Information, Inc. v.
 Atomic Energy Commission, 481 F.2d 1079, 1088 (D.C.
 Cir.
 1973), (there is "Federal action" within the meaning of the statute not only when an agency proposes to build a facility itself, but also whenever an agency makes a decision which permits action by other parties which will affect the quality of the environment).
+Because restoration of Palisades to operations would again cause negative environmental impacts, and because a federal license is required, the Palisades restart is "major" and "federal."

-Holtec has indicated to the NRC its intention to apply for a license extension after what Holtec believes would be the expiration of current licensing in 2031.
-However, the within commenters' position is that a new operating license application must be made by Holtec, and that there can be no mere resumption of the former operating license under the Atomic Energy Act.
+Holtec has indicated to the NRC its intention to apply for a license extension after what Holtec claims to be the "expiration" of a "current" license to operate in 2031.
+However, a new operating license application must be submitted by Holtec because there can be no mere resumption of the former operating license under the Atomic Energy Act.
 The within commenters demand that a new license application be submitted by Holtec that would implicate a license period appropriate to the actual physical conditions of relevant components of the Palisades reactor, along with supporting infrastructure and plant-specific environmental circumstances.

 II.
-A Programmatic Environmental Impact Statement Is Necessitated
+A Programmatic Environmental Impact Statement Is Indicated